Stephen A. Metcalf: Australia

 In 1945 Metcalf relocated to Australia in November 1945 and trained at Melbourne Bible College.
 He was accepted by OMF International as a missionary to Japan in 1952.
 His sister, Ruth, was also accepted as a missionary by OMF International and served in Thailand from 1952 to 1965.
+In 1948, he graduated from Melbourne Bible College cum laude.

 Japan

 Metcalf arrived in Japan in November 1952 and entered the OMF International language school at Karuizawa, Honshu.
 In 1953 he was designated to work in Aomori Prefecture, planting new churches.
 On 3 July 1957 he married Evelyn Robinson, an OMF International missionary from Northern Ireland.
 They have five children, four boys and one girl.
 They were responsible for the successful establishing and consolidation of new churches in several towns of Aomori Prefecture, in Otaru (Hokkaido), Hachinohe (Honshu), Sendai (Honshu) and Urayasu city, Tokyo.

 UK

 The Metcalfs retired from missionary service in Japan in August 1990, with over seventy years of service between them.
 In retirement Metcalf served in ministry with the Japan Christian Fellowship, London, for a further fifteen years.
 In 2005 he delivered the Eric Liddell Memorial Speech at the sixtieth anniversary of liberation of the Weishien civilian internment camp.
 He has been the subject of two biographies – Take the Torch Shining in the Dark, published 2005 in Japanese, and In Japan the Crickets Cry, published 2010 – and has featured in TV programmes and documentaries about Eric Liddell.